plotly/academy/_react/2-first-app.md

 Combine this method with the URL structure we need, the `xhr` explanation and the state of the component and we've got all the ingredients we need to get the data from the server!

-First, lets encode the location from the state:
+First, let's encode the location from the state:

 ```JS
 // App.js